Honors Programs and Recognition

 - Scholarship opportunities

 The Honors Transfer Program offices are located in the Educational Development Center, ED 133-136, located on the north-south end of campus.
+The offices will be relocating in January 2019; details to follow.
 For more information, see the Honors Transfer Program webpage.

 Alpha Gamma Sigma